You're Not Alone!

 - Some women get a large lump in the armpit area during this time.
 This is also breast tissue.

 - Cabbage leaves may be placed in that area as well to help the lump go away.

 Our monthly support group is facilitated by a certified Lactation Consultant who can answer all the questions new moms have about breastfeeding.
 There’s a different topic each month and at the end of the meeting, moms are invited to weigh their babies in our Lactation Store.

-Lisa Wainwright-Pinion is the Director of Women's Services at Chesapeake Regional Healthcare.
+Beth Nielsen, B.S.N., M.H.A., R.N. is the Director of Women's Service's at Chesapeake Regional Healthcare.